Achterdam: History and municipal policy

 In 1991, the city council adopted a policy paper Prostitutie en overige sexinrichtingen vast ("Prostitution and other sex institutions").
 It was intended to be model European prototype.
 The Achterdam window prostitution it proposed was first operational in 1973.

 Following the October 2000 abolition of the law banning brothels, sex establishments in Alkmaar, such as the houses on the Achterdam, have been allowed provided they have a license from the municipal council.
 In the 2000s there were between 120 and 125 prostitution windows operating in Achterdam.

 From May 2001, prostitutes needed full EU passports or EU residence permits to work in Achterdam.
-As a result, all Bulgarians and Rumanians women could no longer work in Achterdam.
+As a result, Bulgarian and Romanian women could no longer work in Achterdam.
 This left a number of empty windows which were filled by other East Europeans, Latin American women and (older) Dutch sex workers.

 During the 2000s there were complaints about the alleged nuisance resulting from prostitution in Achterdam.
 This led to the windows having to close by 1am.

 In 2004 and again in 2015, the window operators held an "open day" during which members of the public could tour the premises and speak to the prostitutes.

 In 2007 licenses were revoked for brothels alleged to be involved in money laundering.

 Following changes in licensing rules in 2011 the number of prostitution windows was limited to a maximum of 69.

 In 2012 the Central Alkmaar Residents' Association campaigned for the end of all window prostitution in Achterdam, while the window operators proposed an end to the 69-window limit.

 There have been anti-trafficking raids at various times.
-The biggest was in March 2013 when more than 500 employees of the Municipality of Alkmaar, Public Prosecutor’s Office and the police were involved in the raid.
+The biggest was in March 2013 when more than 500 employees of the Municipality of Alkmaar, Public Prosecutor's Office and the police were involved in the raid.
 All prostitutes, window owners and anybody in the street at the time were arrested and questioned.